vfk-test/PhonableDist/README.md

 ## Manual Installation

-Or you can [click here](http://www.google.com) to download the framework and add the files via drag and drop.
+Or you can [click here](http://www.google.com) to download the framework and add the files with drag and drop.

 If you choose to use the SDK manually, after you added the files to your project, you need to add both frameworks to ```Frameworks, Libraries, and Embedded Content``` panel in your Project's general settings, then set ```Embed``` option as ```Embed & Sign```.